google-github-actions/run-gemini-cli/README.md

 For a detailed guide on how to set up authentication, including creating a custom app and the required permissions, go to the [**Authentication documentation**](./docs/github-app.md).

+< -- TODO: Remove this line, reminder --- >

 ## Observability with OpenTelemetry